Glossary

 Bequest

-A gift of personal property by will.
+A gift of personal property that is part of a will or trust.

 Bill of sale